Blue Aces Feature (1957-1968)

 beginnings emerged one of the finest bands in the country at that

 time.
-During my time with the band, from August 1961 there were
+During Mick's time with the band, from August 1961 there were

 shirts with yellow neckerchiefs, then blue jackets and black